tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_8.md

 - defining new aggregates and eventually create upgraded version of current aggregates
 - moving models ownership from old aggregates to new aggregates (or to updated versions of the same aggregates which is the same)
 - creating an upgraded version of the application service layer using the new set of aggregates
-- applyng the equivalent tests of the previous service layer to the new one.
+- applying the equivalent tests of the previous service layer to the new one.

 About this latest point, a parametric testing strategy is also possible.